Peopling of the Americas: Physical anthropology

 A report published in the American Journal of Physical Anthropology in January 2015 reviewed craniofacial variation focusing on differences between early and late Native Americans and explanations for these based on either skull morphology or molecular genetics.
 Arguments based on molecular genetics have in the main, according to the authors, accepted a single migration from Asia with a probable pause in Beringia, plus later bi-directional gene flow.
 Some studies focusing on craniofacial morphology have previously argued that Paleoamerican remains have been described as closer to Australo-Melanesians and Polynesians than to the modern series of Native Americans, suggesting two entries into the Americas, an early one occurring before a distinctive East Asian morphology developed (referred to in the paper as the "Two Components Model").
 Another "third model", the "Recurrent Gene Flow" (RGF) model, attempts to reconcile the two, arguing that circumarctic gene flow after the initial migration could account for morphological changes.
 It specifically re-evaluates the original report on the Hoya Negro skeleton which supported the RGF model, the authors disagreed with the original conclusion which suggested that the skull shape did not match those of modern Native Americans, arguing that the "skull falls into a subregion of the morphospace occupied by both Paleoamericans and some modern Native Americans."

-Archaeogenetic and anthropologic data from 2022 concluded that Paleoamericans originated from a source population in Beringia, which has roots in Southern China during the Paleolithic.
-Ancestors of Native Americans and Indigenous peoples of Siberia diverged from Ancient East Asians ~35,000 years ago and migrated northwards, assimilating previous "Paleolithic Siberians" (Ancient North Eurasian).
-Although some samples show distinctive morphological traits, they fall within a wider East Asian cluster, including the ~40,000 BC year old Tianyuan man sample.

 Stemmed points

 Stemmed points are a lithic technology distinct from Beringian and Clovis types.
-They have a distribution ranging from coastal east Asia to the Pacific coast of South America.
+They have a distribution ranging from coastal East Asia to the Pacific coast of South America.
 The emergence of stemmed points has been traced to Korea during the upper Paleolithic.
-The origin and distribution of stemmed points have been interpreted as a cultural marker related to a source population from coastal east Asia.
+The origin and distribution of stemmed points have been interpreted as a cultural marker related to a source population from coastal East Asia.